G-Core/product-documentation/documentation/cloud/bare-metal-servers/about-bare-metal-servers.md

 *   **High-performance computing (HPC)** that requires a large amount of processing power for CPU-intensive workloads such as machine learning or AI modeling.
 *   **Big data analytics** that need optimal computing resources, security, and storage.
 *   **Database servers** that can benefit you if you deploy your app on a Virtual Machine and migrate its database to a Bare Metal server.
-*   **Containers/virtualization** that are best deployed on dedicated servers and managed via an API.
+*   **Containers/virtualization** that are best deployed on Dedicated Servers and managed via an API.
 *   **E-Commerce** websites and applications.
 *   Video production/game development **rendering**.